 Now you are leaving the Target map for a little while, the only thing you bring with you to the Source Map is the interface defined in the Target Map.
 In fact, the entire point of the Source Map is to produce the data that your Target Map needs - as described in the Target interface.
 Have a look at this video placing the Source Map in the big picture:

 So on one hand in the Source Map you are going to import the Target interface you have just published from the Target Map.
-And on the other hand you are going to import the metadata describing the structures in the Source System.
+On the other hand, you are going to import the metadata describing the structures in the Source System.
 In fact, let us draw a line back to the figure presented in first exercise introducing the Target Map.
-In the figure below, the Source side of things (on the left) are added to the previous figure (on the right).
+In the figure below, the Source side of things (on the left) is added to the previous figure (on the right).